sunfounder/zeus-car/docs/source/hardware/cpn_zeus_car_shield.rst

 * 3 groups of indicators.
     * Charging Indicator: This indicator lights up after plugging in the USC-C cable for charging, the color is orange.
     * Power Indicator: Turn the power switch to ON, the power indicator will light up, color: green.
-    * Power Indicator: Two indicators (orange) represent different power levels.
+    * Battery Indicator: Two indicators (orange) represent different battery levels.
 When both D3 and D4 indicators are off, you need to use the USB-C cable to charge.
 When charging, these two indicators will flash.

 * :ref:`shield_ultrasonic_pin`
     * To connect the ultrasonic module, both Trig & Echo pins are connected on pin 10 of the Arduino board.